Antibiotics for Strep Throat (Streptococcal Pharyngitis)

 Antibiotic selection depends on patient allergies, bacteriologic and clinical efficacy, frequency of administration, duration of therapy, potential side effects, compliance and cost.

-According to the recent research8, Penicillin is still considered the best choice to treat streptococcal pharyngitis (for those non-allergic to penicillins).
+According to the recent research8, Penicillin is still considered the best choice to treat streptococcal pharyngitis (for those non-allergic to penicillins) in both adults and children.

 Cephalosporins are superior for relapse and reccurent infections.